Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

-* Of the total revenue lost due to refund, apple products make up more than half of that, ~53% at $1.2M loss in revenue to refunded products and a 5.9% refund rate and 3k returns
+* **Apple products make up more than half of the total revenue lost due to refunds**, ~53% at $1.2M loss in revenue to refunded products and a 5.9% refund rate and 3k returns

 * Frequently most returned apple product was airpods headphones (2622 returns) accounting for 85% or apple product returns.
 Similarly the Macbook air laptop had the highest refund rate (11.9%) amongst apple products, 451 out of 3946 orders